kernsary/islandhopper/README.md

 The app is written in JavaScript.
 The back end uses Express.js to create the server, and the front end uses Vue.js.
 Data is persisted in a Mongo database.
 The map is created using Vue-2-Leaflet, and the charts using Google Charts.

-The most up-to-date working version of the app is on the develop branch.

 To run the app from the terminal:

 cd server